-That is why the recovery process is not a matter of weeks or months, but a journey that will span a recovering addict’s entire lifetime.
-The first few phases of recovery often involve recovery programs because these help recovering addicts organize themselves and prepare themselves for the changes they have to make in the wake of their addiction.
+That is why recovery is not a matter of weeks or months.
+Still, recovery is a journey that will span a recovering addict’s entire lifetime.
+Therefore, the first few recovery phases often involve recovery programs.
+These help recovering addicts organize themselves and prepare themselves for the changes they must make in the wake of their addiction.

 Content courtesy of https://transcendrecoverycommunity.com/understanding-needs-in-recovery/.